Gestell: Later uses of the concept

 Giorgio Agamben drew heavily from Heidegger in his interpretation of Foucault's concept of dispositif (apparatus).
 In his work, What is an Apparatus, he described apparatus as the "decisive technical term in the strategy of Foucault's thought".
 Agamben maintained that Gestell is nothing more than what appears as oikonomia.
 Agamben cited cinema as an apparatus of Gestell since films capture and record the gestures of human beings.

+Roberto Esposito also uses Heidegger to reinterpret Foucault’s concept of dispositif.
+In Two, Esposito draws from Heidegger’s Bremen Lectures to examine the “dispositif of the person” and the “machine of political theology.”
+Heidegger’s Gestell, he argues, addresses a key tension in the modern human between ordering-positioning and producing-creating.
+Although the technical mechanisms threaten to obstruct the process of disclosure (Aletheia), they also preserve the dignity of the productive and creative aspects of the modern human (poiesis).
+This tension rests at the centre of many accounts of dispositifs in contemporary philosophy.
+In fact, the four main characteristics outlined in Esposito's reading of the Gestell—elusiveness, concealment, inclusionary power, and subjectification—are repeated by most philosophies of dispositifs.

 Albert Borgmann expanded Heidegger's concept of Gestell by offering a more practical conceptualization of the essence of technology.
 Heidegger's enframing became Borgmann's Device paradigm, which explains the intimate relationship between people, things and technological devices.

 Claudio Ciborra developed another interpretation, which focused on the analyses of the Information System infrastructure using the concept of Gestell.
 He based his improvement of the original meaning of "structural" with "processual" on the etymology of Gestell so that it indicates the pervasive process of arranging, regulating, and ordering of resources that involve both human and natural resources.
 Ciborra has likened information infrastructure with Gestell and this association was used to philosophically ground many aspects of his works such as his description of its inherent self-feeding process.